 Things to consider before you start.

-It stands for who you are.
+It stands for what you are.

 The name “Blockbuster” was indicative of their business – in this case: mass entertainment + retail.
 Picture their logo.
 (Or Google it in case it’s not fresh in your mind’s eye).
 The text is big and bold.
 The graphic is a movie ticket so it’s built into the logo.
 At a glance, you “get it.”
-Remember the first time you saw or heard of Blockbuster?
+Remember the first time you saw a Blockbuster sign?
 I don’t really, because it was always kind of around since I could remember but I remember being excited seeing their sign because I loved movies and the yellow in their sign reminded me of buttered popcorn!
-And obviously in the 80-90’s, renting movies at a neighborhood video store was new and novel!
-Now, fast forward to the present!
-(I’m not going to use a “be kind, please rewind” reference in this article.)
+And in the 80-90’s, renting movies at a neighborhood video store was new and novel!
+Now, fast forward to the present.
+(I’m not going to use a “be kind, please rewind” reference here.)
 Now there isn’t a Blockbuster Video store anymore (I know Brooklyn dude.
 I see you.).
 Now there’s Netflix.
 What’s their logo?
-What’s their move ticket?
+What’s their “move ticket?”
 There isn’t one.
 Why?
 Maybe it’s because things change so quickly and digital isn’t as tangible as a movie ticket.
 Dunno.
 Didn’t work on it.
 (Dear @Netflix, I’m totally open to working with you.)
-But all of this is the point.
-Logo development is important.
-What should your logo be?
-And then once it’s out there for a while, how might it evolve over time as your product or technology does.
+We can guess that their specific “red” color evokes movie curtains and makes that connection to most movie goers.